Insulation is made from a variety of materials, and it generally comes in four types: rigid foam, loose-fill, foam-in-place, and rolls batts.

-This is generally made from rock wool, cellulose or fiber glass in the form of loose fibers or fiber pellets.
+This is generally made from rock wool, cellulose or fiberglass in the form of loose fibers or fiber pellets.
 Using special pneumatic equipment it should be blown into spaces.
 Since the blown-in material conforms readily to odd-sized building cavities and attics with wires, ducts, and pipes, it’s well suited for places where other types of insulation can’t be easily installed.

-In order for them to insulate and reduce air leakage this type of insulation can be blown into walls, on attic surfaces, or under floors.
+In order for them to insulate and reduce air leakage, this type of insulation can be blown into walls, on attic surfaces, or under floors.
 You can use the small pressurized cans of foam-in-place insulation to reduce air leakage in holes and cracks.
-Closed cell and open cell are the two types of foam-in-place insulation.
+Closed-cell and open-cell are the two types of foam-in-place insulation.
 They are typically made with polyurethane.
 Closed-cell foam is the most effective, the high-density cells are closed and filled with a gas that helps the foam expand to fill the spaces around it.
-Open-cell foam cells has a spongy texture, this is because it isn’t as dense and is filled with air.
+Open-cell foam cells have a spongy texture, this is because it isn’t as dense and is filled with air.
 The type that you choose to use should be based on how you will use it and on your budget.
 Although closed-cell foam has a greater R-value and provides stronger resistance against moisture and air leakage, the material is much denser and more expensive to install.
 Open-cell foam is lighter and less expensive but should not be used below ground level where it can absorb water.

 Rolls and batts

 Also known as blankets, these are flexible products made from mineral fibers, such as fiberglass and rock wool.
 They are available in widths suited to standard spacing of wall studs and attic or floor joists.